LocallyCloud/phishing-react-game/README.md

  ## NOTICE
  - You are free to fork this game or use for any educational purposes.
- - If you do, I would appreciate credit but aboslutely not required.
+ - If you do, I would appreciate credit but absolutely not required.